 How to Store Potatoes

 Proper storage of your crop begins with a few cultivation practices prior to harvesting.
 Severely reduce the water you give the plants for a couple of weeks before harvest.
 This will toughen up the skins on the potatoes.
 Make sure you let the vines die all the way back before you dig up the crop.
-The vines will turn yellow and speckled before they are completely dead.
-Then they dry up and turn brown.
-Waiting until the plant is deade ensures the maturity of the spuds.
+The vines will turn yellow and speckled before they are completely dead, then they dry up and turn brown.
+Waiting until the plant is dead ensures the maturity of the spuds.
 These pre-harvest treatments are crucial steps for storing potatoes from your garden.

 A consideration on how to store potatoes is curing.
 Curing is a process that will further toughen up the skin of the tubers.
 Place the potatoes where there are moderate temperatures but high humidity for ten days.
-Clean the potatoes after you dig them up and place in a cardboard box or open paper bags in a room that is 65 degrees Fahrenheit and humidity up to 95 percent.
+Clean the potatoes after you dig them up and place in a cardboard box or open paper bags in a room that is 65 F. (18 C.) and humidity up to 95 percent.

 After the spuds have cured, check them for damage.
 Remove any that have soft spots, green ends or open cuts.
 Then keep them in a cooler environment for long-term storage.
-Choose a dry room with a temperature of 35 to 40 degrees Fahrenheit.
-Ideally, a refrigerator works but the crop may be too large to store in your fridge.
-An unheated basement or garage is a good choice.
-Do not store tubers where temperatures are likely to freeze, as they will crack open.
+Choose a dry room with a temperature of 35 to 40 F. (2-4 C.).
+Ideally, a refrigerator works well, but the crop may be too large to store in your fridge.
+An unheated basement or garage is also a good choice.
+Don’t store tubers where temperatures are likely to freeze, as they will crack open.

 The length of time and quality of stored potatoes is influenced by the variety of tuber you plant.
 Red potatoes do not keep as long as the white or yellow skinned varieties.
 Thick skinned russets have an even longer life.
 If you tend to grow a variety of kinds of potatoes, use the thinner skinned spuds first.